lvzxr/apb-reloaded/README.md

 Create a shortcut of APB.exe from the binaries folder and use whichever launch arguments apply to how you install the config.
 If the game were to update be sure to reinstall everything as they will most likely have been overwritten, the outlier for that being localization as no German translation of the game exists currently.

-For ease of installing the entire config, I recommend making a folder either here or in the game directory and just copy paste all the different tweaks you use so it will just be an easy copy paste of everything all at once whenever you update your game.

-# DISABLE MUZZLE FLASH
-- It should go without saying but if you use no ragdolls or the temp emitters fix do this after those files are in your game.
-- To do this go to APBGame/Config then open DefaultGame.ini, scroll to the bottom and there you can set "m_bEnableMuzzleFlash=true" to "m_bEnableMuzzleFlash=false" along with "m_bEnableMagazineCasings=true" to "m_bEnableMagazineCasings=false" if you wish.

-# MAJOR FPS BOOST*
-- Engine Tweaks (Unstream On + Diskcache Off) - This disables disk cache so if your system has a low amount of RAM e.g 8GB total this is not recommended **MUST USE STREAMING DISABLED GRAPHICS FILES**
-- Graphics (Streaming Disabled) - **Needed for "Engine Tweaks (Unstream On + Diskcache Off)"**
-- Gained FPS varies per system
-- I will adjust the folder structure of this in newer versions of the config >2.33

 # Launch Arguments

 - -language=1031 - Sets game to load with custom localization
 - -nosteam       - Disables Steam integration so you will have to manually login
 - -nomovies      - Removes loading screens, if this for whatever reason doesn't work try -nomoviesstartup
 - -nosplash      - Removes initial splash screen upon boot

+# FPS BOOST*
+- Engine Tweaks (Unstream On + Diskcache Off) - This disables disk cache so if your system has a low amount of RAM e.g 8GB total this is not recommended **MUST USE STREAMING DISABLED GRAPHICS FILES**
+- Graphics (Streaming Disabled) - **Needed for "Engine Tweaks (Unstream On + Diskcache Off)"**
+- Disables the games ability to smoothly transition between LOD states as it can cause slowdown
+- Gained FPS varies per system

 # Command Changes (If using localization)